Bit-Quill/opensearch-net/COMPATIBILITY.md

 | 2.0.0 | 1.0.0 |
 | 2.0.1 | 1.0.0 |

-The client is also fully compatible with [`OpenDistro`](https://opendistro.github.io/for-elasticsearch/) 1.13.x.

 ## Upgrading

 Major versions of OpenSearch introduce breaking changes that require careful upgrades of the client.
 While `opensearch-net` client 2.0.0 works against the latest OpenSearch 1.x, certain deprecated features removed in OpenSearch 2.0 have also been removed from the client.
 Please refer to the [OpenSearch documentation](https://opensearch.org/docs/latest/clients/index/) for more information.